haskellfoundation/haskellfoundation.github.io/README.md

 npm run build:production   # minified build (NODE_ENV=production)
 ```

+If you do not want to install `npm` globally and have `nix` available, drop into
+the Nix development shell which provides `npm` and a basic Haskell toolchain.

 > **Note:** `dev.css` can drift from the real production output.
 Don't treat it as authoritative when working on styles — always verify your changes with a real `npm run build`.

 ## CI